- J.D., Georgetown University Law Center

 - Represents numerous U.S. industries in trade litigation and trade policy matters, including steel and steel products, solar cells and modules, lined paper school supplies, heavy forged hand tools, and steel scrap.

 - Represents numerous clients before the U.S. Department of Commerce (DOC) and the U.S. International Trade Commission (USITC), and in more than 30 oral arguments at the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.

-- Regularly advises and represents clients before Congress and the Executive Branch on potential changes to U.S. trade laws, trade remedies, and ongoing trade negotiations, including World Trade Organization (WTO), U.S. Free Trade Agreements (FTA), and Bilateral Investment Treaties (BIT).
+- Regularly advises and represents clients before Congress and the Executive Branch on potential changes to U.S. trade laws, trade remedies, and ongoing trade negotiations, including the World Trade Organization (WTO), the U.S. Free Trade Agreements (FTA), and the Bilateral Investment Treaties (BIT).

 - As a member of the Industry Trade Advisory Committee on Services and Finance Industries, advises service industries and provides the Office of the U.S. Trade Representative (USTR) and the U.S. government with industry advice on WTO, FTA, and BIT negotiations with major U.S. trading partners.